 If you are a student you may jeopardize your academic future.
 In addition, you may face huge increases in car insurance premiums.
 You should enlist the help of a Delaware Traffic Ticket Lawyer if you face serious traffic charges in Delaware.

 Or, you can email a State of Delaware Moving Violation Defense Lawyer here.
 By retaining an experienced Milford Delaware Traffic Ticket Defense Lawyer you will be assured that your rights will be protected.
-Mr. Phillips and Ms. Murray have offices in Dover, Delaware and Georgetown, Delaware as well as Wilmington, Delaware for your convenience.
+Mr. Phillips and Ms. Murray have offices in Milford, Seaford, and Georgetown, Delaware for your convenience.

 Experienced Traffic Violation Attorneys